-If you have a clean disposable nappy to hand though, you can also use our back up option though which worked very well!
+If you have a clean disposable nappy to hand though, you can also use our back up option though which works very well.

-Carefully cut the nappy open and feel the cotton wool type material inside.
+- Carefully cut the nappy open (adult supervision required) and feel the cotton wool type material inside.

-Break it apart, mould it, consider the difference the water has made to how it feels.
+- Break it apart, mould it, consider the difference the water has made to how it feels.
 You could keep some of the dry material to one side to observe the differences.

 This is an excellent sensory play activity for small hands, and brilliant for small world play too.
 To keep things slightly more manageable (for you!)
-I would suggest using a baking tray to contain the snow.
+I would suggest using a tuff tray or baking tray to contain the snow.
 It makes it much easier to clean and tidy up when the play time has ended.

 If you enjoyed this, why not try out our indoor ‘fireworks‘!